 Oxford Area High School is one of the oldest high schools in Chester County and one rich in tradition and history.
-We celebrate over 100 years of educating the youth of Oxford Borough, Upper Oxford, Lower Oxford, East Nottingham, West Nottingham , and Elk Townships.
+We celebrate over 100 years of educating the youth of Oxford Borough and Upper Oxford, Lower Oxford, East Nottingham, West Nottingham and Elk townships.

 Education in the Oxford region had its beginnings in the 18th century, not long after the first settlers established homes and farms in colonial Pennsylvania.
 Three noted private academies, New London and Fagg’s Manor in Chester County and Nottingham, in Maryland, instructed young men who were bound for professional careers such as ministry or law.
 Pennsylvania established free schools for all children in 1834, but the course of study supplied only an elementary and intermediate education, and public high schools were found only in the larger cities.
 Secondary education in the Oxford area continued to be provided by private schools, such as the Hopewell Academy for boys, which operated in the former borough of Hopewell two miles west of Oxford.
 Our community also had the Oxford Female Seminary, where young women could prepare for careers as teachers.
 The 1834 law mandated that every city, borough, and township in the state establish its own school district.
 Each of the townships surrounding Oxford maintained several one-room schools, while the borough, more compact in size, had only one schoolhouse.
 It stood on the corner of South Fifth Street and Hodgson Street.

-In 2005, OAHS moved from its original location within the school cluster on 5th Street in Oxford Borough to a new facility on Waterway Road in East Nottingham Township.
-The new school building allows us to continue to provide exemplary programs for a diverse student popluation.
+In 2005, OAHS moved from its original location within the school cluster on Fifth Street in Oxford Borough to a new facility on Waterway Road in East Nottingham Township.
+The new school building allows us to continue to provide exemplary programs for a diverse student population.